SocketCluster/ac-broker/README.md

 ```js
 getAll()
 ```
-Get all the values in *scBroker*.
+Get all the values in *agBroker*.
 Returns a Promise.

 #### count